 Getting social exposure

-There are plenty of ways to use social media, but if you're just getting started, try these:
+There are plenty of ways to use social media marketing, but if you're just getting started, try these:

-- Create a drink and post it to social media.
+- Create a drink and post it on social media accounts.
 Ask people what they think of the ingredients in the drink, or how they would have made it differently.
-This will get them excited about your bar and make them want to come visit - which is great for business!
+This will get them excited about your bar and make them want to come to visit - which is great for business!

 - Post pictures of you and your staff having a good time, or show people behind the scenes at work.